We, Cyclescheme, are committed to protecting and respecting your privacy and dealing with your personal information in a fair and transparent way.

 Regrettably, if you are unable or unwilling to provide this information to us your employer will not be able to consider your application to join the cycle to work scheme nor (if your application is accepted) will we be able to administer the scheme for you and your employer’s benefit.

-We will keep your personal information for the length of the initial salary sacrifice agreement and any subsequent agreement you enter into for the purposes of administering your participation in your employer’s Cycle to Work scheme.
-In any case, personal information will not be kept beyond a maximum of 7 years from the date of your submitted request to join the scheme.
+We will keep your personal information for the length of the initial salary sacrifice agreement and any subsequent agreement you enter into for the purposes of administering your participation in your employer’s Cycle to Work scheme, plus a suitable period in case of any subsequent questions or disputes.

 The individuals or organisations that work with us and will need to see your personal information on a confidential basis (but only such of it as is necessary for these purposes) will be: